mightymaxworks/pickleplus/replit.md

 - Coaches should access training facilities to apply as facility coaches
 - Profile management should use inline editing rather than separate page navigation
-- Use "Coaching Bio" for coaching profile sections (not "PCP Coaching Certification Programme")
+- Use "Coaching Bio" for coaching profile sections (not "PCP Coaching Certification Programme") Match Recording System preferences:
+- Scheduled date is required, time is optional and should default to tournament date
+- Court location should be created at tournament creation stage, not per match
+- Court number is not required for matches
+- **UDF Standardization**: Always reuse existing components instead of creating new ones - make admin functions enhanced versions of player components

 ## Development Guidelines
 - Keep things simple - avoid unnecessary complex naming like "Enhanced" prefixes